-Auto Accidents and Police Reports in Colorado
+Police Reports in Colorado

 One of the cardinal rules of correctly handling an injury car accident is to immediately contact law enforcement authorities so that they can arrive on the scene to assess the situation and help restore order.
 An important product of this appearance on the part of the police is the accident report that will be generated and filed.
 In it will likely be information about the parties involved, the prevailing road and weather conditions at the time of impact and possibly a statement about which driver or drivers shoulder the responsibility for what occurred.
 While generally speaking, a report of this nature will not be admissible in court should litigation become necessary, it can prove extremely helpful to victims seeking to obtain financial compensation from the at-fault motorist’s insurance carrier.
-Attorney Jeremy Rosenthal possesses vast experience in using police reports to great advantage in his work on behalf of accident victims across Colorado.
+Denver injury attorney Jeremy Rosenthal possesses vast experience in using police reports to great advantage in his work on behalf of accident victims across Colorado.

 Making the Most of Police Reports